cosmos/cosmos/README.md

-A major problem with consistency favouring consensus algorithms like Tendermint is thought to be that any network partition which causes there to be no single partition with +⅔ validators will halt consensus altogether.
-The Gnuclear architecture can mitigate this problem by using a global hub with regional autonomous shards, where +⅔ validators in a shard are based in a common geographic region.
+A major problem with consistency favouring consensus algorithms like Tendermint is thought to be that any network partition which causes there to be no single partition with +⅔ voting power will halt consensus altogether.
+The Gnuclear architecture can mitigate this problem by using a global hub with regional autonomous shards, where +⅔ voting power in a shard are based in a common geographic region.
 For instance, a common paradigm may be for individual cities, or regions, to operate a given shard for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that